meltingscales/rivers-of-iron-mc/README.md

 Or...

-`Mods > MC > My Modpacks > Create Custom Profile > or (import) a ...` and supply it this repo as a .ZIP file.
+`Mods > MC > My Modpacks > Create Custom Profile > or (import) a ...` and supply it the folder `rivers-of-iron` as a .ZIP file.

 ### DIY/MultiMC

-Download this repo as a .ZIP file and import in MultiMC
+Download this repo, compress the folder `rivers-of-iron` as a .ZIP file and import in MultiMC

 ## Redistributing this modpack